gitbucket/gitbucket/README.md

 The current version of GitBucket provides a basic features below:

 - Public / Private Git repository (http access only)
-- Repository viewer (some advanced features are not implemented)
+- Repository viewer (some advanced features such as online file editing are not implemented)
 - Repository search (Code and Issues)
 - Wiki
 - Issues